ddev/ddev-contrib/docker-compose-services/redis/README.md

 # Redis

 This recipe adds a Redis container to a project.
+See the [offical `redis` image](https://hub.docker.com/_/redis) page for supported versions and help.

 ## Installation